Repetitive injuries may mean you need to be more specific

 - Quadratus Femoris

 Movement is only as good as the weakest link, so how can we specifically engage the muscles that are weak and avoid recruiting the already dominant muscles?
-This requires segmental reinforcement.
+This requires segmental reinforcement or myofascial stretching.
 If we want to respect fiber’s direction of the muscle and leaving out other muscles to just specifically engage a muscle of interest, and perhaps only the middle or proximal fibers of a muscle, we must set up the base of the exercise appropriately.
 This leads to more effective outcomes and less occurrences of injury!